ndzuma/wumpus-hill/python/readme.md

 The idea came about after having my Artificial intelligence fundamentals class where my lecurer introduced us to the game.

-So I decided to implement it in Python, Java and GO (Still working on the others).
+So I decided to implement it in Python, Java and GO (Still working on the GO implementation).

+## Timeline:

-Timeline: this took me 3 days to complete, I started on a friday after the class, and finished on a Monday(didn't work on it on the weekend, apart from maybe an hour) at univerisy.
+this took me 3 days to complete, I started on a friday after the class, and finished on a Monday(didn't work on it on the weekend, apart from maybe an hour) at univerisy.

 ## How to play
 - Clone the repo